news-ai/NewsAI/blog/content/narrow-down-influencer-list.md

 +++
 date = "2016-11-14T15:00:00+07:00"
 draft = false
-title = "Narrow down your massive influencer list with this one trick" description = "How do you know which influencer is generating content that is above-and-beyond the average?"
+title = "Narrow Down Your Massive Influencer List with this One Trick" description = "How do you know which influencer is generating content that is above-and-beyond the average?"

 author_name = "Julie Pan"